Bike Parade: Plot

-Randy Marsh's cannabis farm, Tegrify Farms, sees an increase in business as the strikers come to him for marijuana to relieve their stress.
+Randy Marsh's cannabis farm, Tegridy Farms, sees an increase in business as the strikers come to him for marijuana to relieve their stress.
 When he is daunted by competition from other farms, Randy's friend Towelie suggests that they use the e-scooters that began appearing in the episode "The Scoots" so that Tegridy Farms can offer its own delivery to customers.

-The boys' scheme to force the parade's cancellation.
+The boys scheme to force the parade's cancellation.
 However, when they shop for materials to make signs for their campaign, they discover that the fulfillment center has forced the closure of all of the town's local businesses, for which McDaniels is guilt-ridden.
 When Santa Claus arrives in town, raising the possibility that he will solve the crisis, but he immediately leaves after learning that his colleague Mr. Hankey was driven out of town for inappropriate tweets (in the episode "The Problem with a Poo").
 The despondent boys commiserate over their inability to provoke outrage.

 The boys go to City Hall to demand the bike parade's cancellation, but find Bezos sitting at McDaniels' desk.
 Bezos says that the parade increased local Amazon purchases, leading the townsfolk to take jobs at the fulfillment center.
 He orders his Amazon Echo to kill Kenny, whose activism is a threat to Bezos.
 The town's citizens show up at City Hall, where Randy tells Bezos that they now have "Tegridy", have quit the fulfillment center, and are expelling Bezos and his fellow executives from South Park.
 The bike parade goes on as planned, with Cartman pulling Kenny's coffin on his bike, as the town returns to normal.